William Yolland: Ordnance Survey

 On his return to England he was placed in charge of the Ordnance Survey's new offices in Southampton, where he produced a set of maps of the City itself; in 1852, with Captain Tucker of the Royal Engineers, he completed a plan of the city of York.

 In 1851, Yolland was appointed to one of the judging panels for The Great Exhibition, serving with Colonel Hall in the military engineering category.

 When Colonel Hall retired in 1854 it was expected that, at the second opportunity, Yolland would be offered the Superintendent's post.
 However Hall, who had continued to resent his subordinate's abilities, succeeded in blocking the appointment.
 Yolland left the Ordnance Survey immediately afterwards.
 The Railway Inspectorate of the Board of Trade was invariably staffed from the Royal Engineers and Yolland, although still an army officer (by then a major) had no difficulty in securing a post with that organisation.
 Additionally, he was appointed to a commission to report on the best methods of scientific and technical training for military officers.
-His findings were accepted and his report was still influencing the training of military engineers (in Britain and the United States) at the end of the twentieth century.
+The commission's report included the recommendation that entry to the Royal Engineers, and the other scientific branches of the Army, should be by competitive examination and no longer by patronage.
+His findings were accepted and his report was still influencing the training of military engineers in Britain and the United States at the end of the twentieth century.